Modern Slavery and Human Trafficking Statement

 We believe that everyone has a crucial part to play in tackling Modern Slavery and Human Trafficking, and we will continue to do all we can to raise awareness so that staff are able to understand, identify and report on any potential risks.

-We ensure that all relevant processes to ensure compliance with UK employment law are drawn upon at all times.
-This includes a commitment towards meeting salaries in accordance with the Living Wage Foundation, and the National Living Wage for apprentices.
+We ensure that relevant processes comply with UK employment law.
+This includes a commitment to meeting salaries in accordance with the Living Wage Foundation, and the National Living Wage for apprentices.

 All our staff-based policies and procedures comply with UK employment law and work to mitigate the risks posed by Modern Slavery and Human Trafficking as follows: